 Lord Unwin Peake

 Lord of Starpike, Dunstonbury, and Whitegrove during the Dance of the Dragons.
 He fought for the Greens, supporting King Aegon II over Queen Rhaenyra Targaryen.
-Following the end of the Dance, he gained a seat on the Council of Seven and became Hand of the King, attempting to gain as much power as he could.
+Following the end of the Dance, he gained a seat on the Regency council ruling in the name of Aegon III and became Hand of the King after the death of Ser Tyland Lannister attempting to gain as much power as he could.

 - 0% Approval Rating: Probably no one besides his own cronies liked him, and the other regents immediately jumped at the first opportunity they could to get rid of his presence.